ElasticHQ/elasticsearch-HQ/docs/_sources/installation.txt

 Read the `Gunicorn Docs <http://docs.gunicorn.org/en/stable/configure.html>`_ for further command line options.

 .. note:: For the *Metrics* section to broadcast via websocket, you must have gunicorn set to 1 worker.

-.. note:: The Docker container available on DockerHub is pre-configured to run with gunicorn.

 Troubleshooting
 ---------------